 IV.
 Recall

-Through these recall procedures the Division seeks to give reduced employees priority over external employment candidates when filling vacant positions and to accommodate the unique needs of the schools and the individualized needs of reduced employees.
+Through these recall procedures the Division seeks to give reduced full-time employees priority over reduced one-year hires, reduced part-time employees and external employment candidates when filling vacant positions and to accommodate the unique needs of the schools and the individualized needs of reduced employees.
 Teachers and licensed administrators who have been reduced pursuant to this policy shall be placed on a school-specific recall list for teachers for a period of one (1) school year following the employee’s separation (end of contract period).

 Reduced employees will complete a Preference Form, to be provided by the Department of Human Resources, identifying all schools where they wish to work, subjects/grades they seek to teach and for which they are endorsed and/or qualified, and whether they are seeking full or part-time employment.
 This information will be shared with all principals in the form of school-specific recall lists prior to hiring for the following school year.
 Failure to complete the Preference Form by the assigned deadline, declining an offer for an interview, or declining an offer of employment will result in being removed from the recall list.
 Employees removed from the recall list may apply as external candidates if they desire further employment.

 As vacancies occur within a school, principals will use the information from the Preference Forms to identify reduced employees to be screened.
+Full-time (excluding one-year hires) employees reduced by a school, who hold the appropriate endorsement, must be the first teachers recalled to that school when a vacancy occurs.
+Approval not to recall such a teacher must be gained from the Superintendent/Designee, prior to screening other teachers.
+Only reduced full-time (excluding one-year hires) employees who expressed an interest in the individual school and assignment area and hold the appropriate endorsement will be guaranteed a screening.
+Selection of reduced employees from the recall list shall be based on the Tier One and Tier Two reduction criteria described in Section III in light of the Board’s vision, mission, and goals.

+Principals will not be obligated to screen reduced part-time and one-year hire employees; however, a principal may choose to screen those who appear to meet the needs of the school.
+All reduced part-time and one-year hires will be considered as external applicants and will receive consideration by principals as decisions are being made for screenings and interviews.

-Selection of reduced employees on the recall list shall be based on the Tier One and Tier Two reduction criteria described in Section III in light of the Board’s vision, mission, and goals.
-When a school has a vacancy for which there is a qualified reduced employee on its recall list, no external candidate will be offered the position without the prior approval of the Superintendent/Designee.
+When a school has a vacancy for which there is a qualified reduced full-time employee (excluding one-year hires) on its recall list, no external candidate may be offered the position without the prior approval of the Superintendent/Designee.

 Employees who are recalled to new positions shall be credited with all years of Division service as a teacher and licensed administrator.